 One of the eight specific wine regions in the Austrian state or generic wine-growing region Lower Austria, Here was already by the Celts Winegrowing operated before the birth of Christ.
 In the community Stillfried we found grape seeds of the cultivated vine Vitis vinifera dating back to 900 BC Were dated.
 That's what counts next to Burgenland Zagersdorf to the oldest viticulture communities of Central Europe.
 After an old trade route from Wien to the Czech Brno, the typical Weinviertel wine is Brünnerstrassler named.
 The north of the Danube lying, gently rolling area adjacent to the north Czech Republic and extends from the Manhartsberg in the west to the border of the Slovakia in the East.

 The Weinviertel is not a closed area, but consists of many, sometimes small vineyard islands.
 It used to be divided into two separate areas.
 The eastern area Falkenstein starts in the south near by Wien, The most important viticulture communities with the most famous vineyards in Klammer: Bisamberg (Gabrissen, Jungenberg, Wiesthalen), Bockfliess, Falkenstein (Alsen, Eckartsberg, Kreuzberg, Rabenstein, Rosenberg), Enzersfeld (Sand Valley), Gänserndorf, Mr. Baumgarten, Katzelsdorf, Kleinhadersdorf (Birthal, Bockgärten, Hochenleiten), Korneuburg, Langenzersdorf, Mannersdorf, Matzen, Mistelbach, Münichsthal (Seewansche Lagen), Poysbrunn, Poysdorf (Bürsting, Hermann haggling, Kirchbergen, Saurüsseln, White Mountains), Schrattenberg, Stetten (Haidviertel, Hundsleiten, Mitterviertel, Neuberg, Zeiseneck ), Wetzelsdorf, Wolkersdorf and Zistersdorf.

 The western area Retz extends from Großriedenthal in the south to the eponymous community in the north.
 The most important wine-growing districts are Eggenburg, Frauendorf, Haugsdorf, Hohenwarth, Hollabrunn, Kleinhaugsdorf, Limberg, Maissau, Muhlbach am Manhartsberg, Ravelsbach, Retz with Oberretzbach, Mitterretzbach and Unterretzbach ( Altenberg, Klafel, Satzen, Züngel), Röschitz, Ruppersthal, Schrattenthal, Sitzendorf and Ziersdorf.
-The vineyards of Mailberg with the vineyard Hundschupfen forms a climate-proof island.
+The vineyards of Mailberg with the vineyard Hundschupfen forms a climatic island.